Platforms: Web

 JIO today

 Japanese.io is based on the vision and experience of the founders.
-Both of them learned Japanese, and both of them understood how hard and inefficient it often is.
+Both of them learned Japanese and understood how hard and inefficient it often is.
 Consequently, for a long time, they were the main source of information.

-Our findings showed that the main reason was the lack of motivation.
-Learning Japanese takes a long time, and it was very hard for people to maintain the necessary focus for so long.
+At first, the focus was to identify the problem preventing people from mastering Japanese.
+Findings showed that the main reason was the lack of motivation.
+Learning Japanese takes a long time, and it is very hard for people to maintain the necessary focus for so long.

 Further interviews revealed a few things that kept people motivated: the sense of improvement and human interaction.

-Our first bet was “human interaction”.
-Together with the founders, we brainstormed possible solutions to this problem.
+Together with the founders, we brainstormed possible solutions to the “human interaction” problem.
 How could we incorporate human interaction into the product?
-After a few sessions of discussion, we chose the idea of a “book club”.
+After a few discussion sessions, we chose the idea of a “book club”.

 Brainstorming of a solutions for the “lack of human interaction” problem

-The idea was to transform the main Home page into a hub where users could choose a book for their level, read, and then discuss it.
-To ensure all participants get at least some human interaction, we also added the ability to contact “mentors” — people from the team who were on the lookout for any questions.
+The idea was to transform the main Home page into a hub where users could choose a book at their level, read it, and then discuss it.
+To ensure all participants get at least some human interaction, we also added the ability to contact “mentors” — team members who were on the lookout for any questions.

 The first version of the UI was considered too overloaded with information and difficult to understand.

-The second version was stripped of all unnecessary elements, and the focus was made on book covers and participant avatars.
+The second version was stripped of all unnecessary elements, with the focus on book covers and participant avatars.

-The goal was to make it all as cheap as possible, so we had to fake some of the features (for example, participant avatars were fake) and use existing solutions for others (we created a Discord server for communicating with the readers).
+The goal was to keep costs as low as possible, so we had to fake some features (e.g., participant avatars) and use existing solutions for others (e.g., a Discord server for communicating with readers).